 Highly volatile transition dynamics can emerge when a central bank disinflates while operating without full transparency.
-In our model, a central bank commits to a Taylor rule whose form is known but whose coefficients are not.
+In our model, a central bank commits to a Taylor rule whose form is known but whose coefficient are not.
 Private agents learn about policy parameters via Bayesian updating.
-Under McCallum?s (1999) timing protocol, temporarily explosive dynamics can arise, making the transition highly volatile.
-Locally unstable dynamics emerge when there is substantial disagreement between actual and perceived feedback parameters.
+Under McCallum's (1999) timing protocol, temporarily explosive dynamics can arise, making the transition highly volatile.
+Locally-unstable dynamics emerge when there is substantial disagreement between actual and perceived feedback parameters.
 The central bank can achieve low average inflation, but its ...

 Monetary Policy across Space and Time

 In this paper we ask two questions: (i) is the conduct of monetary policy stable across time and similar across major economies, and (ii) do policy decisions of major central banks have international spillover effects.
 To address these questions, we build on recent semi-parametric advances in time-varying parameter models that allow us to increase the VAR dimension and to jointly model three advanced economies (US, UK, and the Euro Area).
 In order to study policy spillovers, we jointly identify three economy-specific monetary policy shocks using a combination of sign and magnitude ...

 Bayesian inference is common in models with many parameters, such as large VAR models, models with time-varying parameters, or large DSGE models.
 A common practice is to focus on prior distributions that themselves depend on relatively few hyperparameters.
 The choice of these hyperparameters is crucial because their influence is often sizeable for standard sample sizes.
 In this paper we treat the hyperparameters as part of a hierarchical model and propose a fast, tractable, easy-to-implement, and fully Bayesian approach to estimate those hyperparameters jointly with all other parameters in ...